harryxni/TopmetalSe-DPS/README.md

 Pins associated with programming and controlling the padframe SOC.
 These are necessary, in this case.
 NA refers to the fact that the pins are not labelled, but given their own label.
 I/O frame diagram should make things clearer.

+To interface with this, please copy over parts of the efabless [caravel board](https://github.com/efabless/caravel_board/tree/main) and also the [TMSe Test Board]()

 | Pin Name / Function | mprj_io Index |
 | ------------------- | ------------- |